 These little humans have changed our world, and they are our world.
 If there is a story to tell from the past five years it is Jack and Norah.
 I’m so glad to have their earliest moments sleepily chicken scratched onto paper one line a day style.

-One Line a Day Journal Lesson 5: Handwriting is a lost art.
+One Line a Day Journal Lesson 5: It doesn’t have to be pretty

 Entry from March 2016: Election Day in MA…. incoherent scribble… primary voting…. more gibberish… put my support… did I catch a 9er in there?